 The FASB staff has developed a “Q&A: FASB’s Disclosure Framework Project” fact sheet, which can be viewed here.

-Due Process DocumentsOn March 4, 2014, the FASB issued the Exposure Draft, Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements.
+Due Process DocumentsOn March 4, 2014, the FASB issued the proposed Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 8: Notes to Financial Statements.
 The due date for comment letters was July 14, 2014.

-- Download the Exposure Draft, Conceptual Framework for Financial Reporting: Chapter 8 Notes to Financial Statements
+- Download the proposed Concepts Statement, Conceptual Framework for Financial Reporting—Chapter 8: Notes to Financial Statements

-- Download the comment letters on the Exposure Draft
+- Download the comment letters on the proposed Concepts Statement

-- Download the comment letter summary on the Exposure Draft
+- Download the comment letter summary on the proposed Concepts Statement

 - Read the press release on the proposed chapter of the Conceptual Framework

 - Read the FASB In Focus which summarizes the proposed chapter of the Conceptual Framework

-On July 12, 2012, the Board issued Invitation to Comment – Disclosure Framework.
-The original due date for comment letters was set for November 16, 2012 but due to Hurricane Sandy the comment period was extended two weeks to November 30, 2012.
+On July 12, 2012, the Board issued an Invitation to Comment, Disclosure Framework.
+The original due date for comment letters was set for November 16, 2012, but due to Hurricane Sandy the comment period was extended two weeks to November 30, 2012.